ourresearch/MEDOC-postgres/README.md

     export DATABASE_URL=postgres://USERNAME:PASSWORD@HOST:PORT/YOURDATABASENAME

+If your computer has 16Go or more of RAM, you can set '_insert_command_limit_' to '1000' of greater in 'configuration.cfg'

 ### Launch the programm

-Open file 'configuration.cfg' and change complete path value including your /home/xxx/...

-If your computer has 16Go or more of RAM, you can set '_insert_command_limit_' to '1000' of greater.

-Then, simply execute :
+Simply execute :

 	python3 __medoc__.py